 Out of two routes that leave from Machhakhola, we will choose the easier course and walk through the hallucinating trail, fenced by marijuana plants on both sides, until arriving at the Khorlabesi.
 From there, we will drop into the gorgeous ravine of Budhi Gandaki River and continue along the ancient yak caravan routes.
 The exotic large black rocks, sometimes overhanging, create a perfectly natural setting.

 Our day starts by crossing a rocky bluff to the village of Salleri, a nice and quiet village of Manaslu.
-The trail then goes along the west side of the Budhi Gandaki river, with fabulous views of the Shringi Himal and the Langju Himal.
+The trail then goes along the west side of the Budhi Gandaki River, with fabulous views of the Shringi Himal and the Langju Himal.
 We will then, cross the village of Sirdibas to make an appearance at the Ghatte Khola.
-We will pass by several chortens and typical Buddhist monasteries before arriving at the prosperous-looking village of Philim.
+We will pass by several Chortens and typical Buddhist monasteries before arriving at the prosperous-looking village of Philim.

 Phedi through the quaint village of Rana.
 But, you will never really know when you came and left the Bihi Phedi because the village itself is divided into three separate clusters of houses.

 For the first few couples of hours, we will catch a steep ascend to Bihi Phedi and then drop to the Ghap along the zigzag trails.
 On the way, the rewarding monastery of Serang will entice us with the delicate paintings and carvings of several Buddhist deities- Guru Rinpoche, Sakyamuni Buddha, and Chenresig.
-There are beautiful chortens to see and farm fields to pass by before arriving at the Ghap.
+There are beautiful Chortens to see and farm fields to pass by before arriving at the Ghap.

 It is going to be a nice day today as you are about to venture across some of the exquisite villages and monasteries on the way.

-First, we will pass by the farming village of Banjam, where the vegetations are cultivated all around the year in the sloppy hills by forming terraces.
+First, we will pass by the farming village of Banjam, where vegetations are cultivated all around the year in the sloppy hills by forming terraces.
 Banjam also offers good views of the Ganesh Himal and other few glaciers.
 We will continue to another nice village of Lihi, where there is a small monastery (almost always closed) and a three-leveled chorten painted by the images of several Buddhist deities.

 Through the Hinang Monastery, we will proceed to the village of Sho, a place with a big prayer wheel.
 We will cross the river valley at Sho before showing off at Lho, which offers unparalleled views of the Manaslu ranges.

 It takes 2 hours to reach Shyala and from there, the views are even more enticing.
-An icy river, where we will come across on the way, is a cool place to stay.
+An icy river, which we will come across on the way, is a cool place to stay.
 About 45 minutes away, there is a junction leading to the Pungyen monastery.
 But we will continue the downhill section to Samagaon, without stopping by in the middle.

 A day trip to Pungyen Gompa is worth of step you take.

-First, we will retrace our steps back to the junction (as discussed in Day 10) and head northwest towards the Pungyen Gompa.
+First, we will retrace our steps back to the junction (as discussed in Day 6) and head northwest towards the Pungyen Gompa.
 A small chorten on the way will encourage you to continue your journey until you see another small chorten, of a similar kind.
 The ascent is relatively easier than the descent.

 By the time we arrive at the Pungyen Gompa, we will check out its periphery and the arts around it.
-This monastery is in itself a representation of a typical Buddhist monastery of Kagya-pa sect.
+This monastery is in itself a representation of a typical Buddhist monastery of the Kagya-pa sect.
 The surrounding views of the glaciers are truly astonishing.

 This is another interesting day in the Manaslu region but be aware of the altitude.
 The more you ascend to Samdo, the more you feel the effects of the altitude.
-It is better to slow down your place and head calmly.
+It is better to slow down your pace and head calmly.

 From Samagaon, Birendra Tal is not very far away.
-It is a glacial lake that appears turquoise in color because of the decomposition of the glacial matters at the bottom of the lake.
-The name of the lake, ‘Birendra', comes from the name of the late king Birendra Bir Bikram Shah Dev, who visited this lake at some time in the history.
+It is a glacial lake that appears turquoise in color because of the decomposition of the glacial matter at the bottom of the lake.
+The name of the lake, ‘Birendra', comes from the name of the late king Birendra Bir Bikram Shah Dev, who visited this lake at some time in history.

 The path is interesting as it goes through the snowy sections of the Himalayas.
 Skip the trail that goes to the Manaslu Base Camp and proceeds by the side of the Mani walls, overlooking the beautiful Samdo Peak, until you arrive at Samdo.